1996 Charkhi Dadri mid-air collision: Investigation and final report

-Kazakh officials found such a misunderstanding implausible because they claimed that their records showed Dzhangirov sufficiently fluent to teach English to other Kazakh pilots at the time.
-Instead, they concluded – from the Kazakhstani plane's misleading flight data records – that the aircraft had descended while their pilots were battling turbulence inside a bank of cumulus clouds.
+Kazakh officials claimed – from the Kazakhstani plane's misleading flight data records – that the aircraft had descended while their pilots were battling turbulence inside a bank of cumulus clouds.
 Meteorological reports, the affidavits of a Lockheed C-141B Starlifter crew that observed the crash, and conclusive analysis by the investigators – showing that the specific flight data record the Kazakh officials focused on proved only that the record was based on faulty recording equipment on the plane – disproved the Kazakh theory that turbulence was to blame.

 However, whether or not particular crewmembers fully understood the radio transmissions or were distracted by atmospheric conditions, the five-person crew was sufficiently large that it likely struggled to maintain common situational awareness and coordinate crew actions.

 Just a few seconds before impact, Repp had realised that the pilots were flying below the required 15,000 ft and brought it to their attention.
 Cherepanov gave orders for full throttle, and the plane climbed, only to hit the oncoming Saudi Arabian plane.
 The tail of the Kazakhstani plane clipped the left wing of the Saudi Arabian jet, severing both parts from their respective planes.

 Furthermore, the investigation team noted that the Indira Gandhi International Airport did not have secondary surveillance radar, which provides extra information, such as the aircraft's identity and altitude, by reading transponder signals; instead, the airport had a primary radar, which produces readings of distance and bearing, but not altitude.
 In addition, departures and arrivals both shared a single corridor within the civilian airspace around New Delhi.
 While most areas have separate corridors – one for departures and another one for arrivals – the airspace of Delhi in 1996 had only one civilian corridor for both departures and arrivals because much of the airspace was taken by the Indian Air Force.
 Moreover, neither plane was equipped with a traffic collision avoidance system, which would have alerted crew on both flights.